abedshaaban/abedshaaban/README.md

 # 👨‍💼 About me

-Highly motivated software developer, who started coding at the age of 16, skilled in front-end and back-end code.
-Established success record with an amazing project ([apeolr.com](https://www.apeolr.com)) that is used among students in Lebanese High Schools.
-Self-learner, motivated and consistent developer.
+Experienced software developer with a background in both front-end and back-end coding.
+Started coding at 16 and has a successful project ([apeolr.com](https://www.apeolr.com)) widely used by Lebanese High School students.
+Self-driven and consistent learner.

 * 🌍  I'm based in Lebanon
-* 🧠  I'm love creating tools and platforms
+* 🧠  I love creating tools and platforms
-* 🤝  I'm open to contribute to projects
+* 🤝  I'm open to contributing to projects
 * 🔗  You can contact me on [in/abedshaaban](https://www.linkedin.com/in/abedshaaban)